-- 2.75 The person carrying out the work shall give, not more than 5 days after completion of the work, a notice in writing to the building owner giving sufficient information, including operational and maintenance requirements, to enable the dwelling and its fixed building services to be operated and maintained in an energy efficient manner.
+- 2.85 The person carrying out the work shall give, not more than 5 days after completion of the work, a notice in writing to the building owner giving sufficient information, including operational and maintenance requirements, to enable the dwelling and its fixed building services to be operated and maintained in an energy efficient manner.
 The instructions should be directly related to the specific system installed in the dwelling and should be readily understandable by the occupier.
-They should be in a durable format that can be kept and referred to over the service life of the system. - 2.76 The district council is required to be notified in writing that the provision in paragraph 2.75 has been met. - 2.77 Without compromising health and safety requirements, the instructions should explain to the occupier of the dwelling how to operate the systems efficiently.
-These should include - (a) how to make adjustments to the timing and temperature control settings; and - (b) what routine maintenance is necessary to enable the systems to be maintained at a reasonable efficiency throughout their service life. - 2.78 The TER and DER for the dwelling should be included with the operating and maintenance instructions together with the data used to calculate them.
+They should include any relevant information regarding non-export connection considerations (see paragraph 2.20).
+They should be in a durable format that can be kept and referred to over the service life of the system. - 2.86 The district council is required to be notified in writing that the provision in paragraph 2.85 has been met. - 2.87 Without compromising health and safety requirements, the instructions should explain to the occupier of the dwelling how to operate the systems efficiently.
+These should include - (a) how to make adjustments to the timing and temperature control settings; and - (b) what routine maintenance is necessary to enable the systems to be maintained at a reasonable efficiency throughout their service life. - 2.88 The TER and DER for the dwelling should be included with the operating and maintenance instructions together with the data used to calculate them.